 However, boondocking experiences are different in different rigs.
 For instance, larger rigs tend to have larger tanks.
 Some fifth wheels have huge tanks, and some class A motorhome have large tanks too.
 Smaller motorhomes and smaller trailers will also have smaller holding tanks.
 This issue tends to be less of a motorhome versus trailer issue and more of a big rig versus small rig issue.

-If you plan to travel with children (full-time or part-time), many tend to prefer travel trailers and fifth wheels.
+If you plan to RV travel with children (full-time or part-time), many tend to prefer travel trailers and fifth wheels.
 With a trailer, when traveling from one place to another, each person has their own seat and seatbelt.
 This is often preferable, especially for families with children still in carseats.
 Motorhomes are often equipped with seatbelts in the dinette and/or couch, but it is still (arguably) safer to have an actual seat in a truck, versus a seat on a couch or at a table.
 However, if you do choose a motorhome with children, there are some major travel day conveniences.
-One parent can easily grab snacks from the fridge while cruising down the road, and potty breaks are also much easier and less time-consuming.
+You can easily grab snacks from the fridge, and potty breaks are also much easier and less time-consuming.

 Pets travel differently in motorhomes versus travel trailers.
 When towing an RV, it is not safe for anyone to ride in the trailer, so pets must ride in the truck.
 Cats and other small mammals will most likely need to be kenneled, and anxious dogs may need to be kenneled as well.